 Representatives from Provider Agencies: Cindy Aiken, Leo Tonevski, Cash McConnell, Tammy Walger, Jeff Harrington, Josh Arico

 Introduction and Communication Protocol: Karen Janowski was chair for today’s meeting.
-She began by requesting that everyone use the microphone to speak andthey to start by using the microphone for introductions.
+She began by requesting that everyone use the microphone to speak, starting first with who they are.

 Discussion and Approval of Minutes: Minutes were approved with minor attendance change- Jeanette Beal was in attendance at last meeting via phone.

 Program and Committee Updates: Kobena Bonney